-The responses and actions to the following 20 cases were taken by the Ministry of Health, Labour and Welfare (MHLW) and TEPCO.

-Related personal identification and exposure dose control (6 cases): 1.
+The responses and actions to the following 22 cases were taken by the Ministry of Health, Labour and Welfare (MHLW) and TEPCO.
+Related personal identification and exposure dose control (8 cases): 1.
 Insufficient exposure dose control system in the exposure dose control department, 2.
 Insufficient numbers of personal dosimeters, 3.
 Deficiencies in dosimeter-lending management, 4.
 Delay of radiation exposure dose notifications to workers, 5.
 Delay of internal exposure monitoring, 6.
+Re-evaluation of Internal Dose Assessments, 7.
+Additional re-evaluation of internal dose assessments, 8.
 Unexpected occurrence of workers who could not be contacted.